MHindermann/mas/text/draft.md

 ## Data description

 Each Edoc item has 43 main data fields.
 Most of these data fields belong to the class of descriptive metadata.
-The data entry for an item's descriptive metadata is undertaken by the person who uploads the item which is in most cases one of the item's authors.
-The Note that an item is first uploaded to the University of Basel's research database [https://www.forschdb2.unibas.ch](https://www.forschdb2.unibas.ch) before being automatically fed into Edoc.
+The data entry for an item's descriptive metadata is undertaken by the person who uploads the item which is (in most cases) one of the item's authors.
+Note that an item is first uploaded to the University of Basel's research database [https://www.forschdb2.unibas.ch](https://www.forschdb2.unibas.ch) before being automatically fed into Edoc.
 There are explicit rules on how to enter the data as summarized in the user manual [@UniversitatBasel.2021].
 However, there is no (or at least no systematic) manual or automatic validation of the entered data.
 This means that some data fields are very heterogenous and require further parsing (see [section "Gold standard"](#gold-standard)).
 The data fields that are of interest to the project at hand are discussed in more detail in (see [section "Sample data set"](#sample-data-set) below).

 # Sample data set